kgyrtkirk/hive-dev-box/README.md

 You will have to manually configure this instance (once)

-it will be available at https://127.0.0.1:8081/ use admin/password to login
+It will be available at http://127.0.0.1:8081/ use admin/password to login

-* enable security / unauthorized connections
+* make sure that Configurations / security / allow anonymous access is enabled
 * add some remote repositories like maven central or a caching mirror site if you know one
 * add a virtual repository named "wonder"  and add the remotes to it